flyteorg/flytekit/docs/source/contributing.rst

 Install `shellcheck <https://github.com/koalaman/shellcheck>`__ for linting shell scripts.

 .. note::
-    It's important to maintain separate virtualenvs for flytekit *development* and flytekit *use*.
+    It's important to maintain separate virtualenvs for Flytekit *development* and Flytekit *use*.
 The reason is that installing a Python library in editable mode will link it to your source code.
 That is, the behavior will change as you work on the code, check out different branches, etc.

-This will install flytekit dependencies and also install flytekit itself in editable mode.
+This will install Flytekit dependencies and also install Flytekit itself in editable mode.
 This basically links your virtual Python's ``site-packages`` with your local repo folder, allowing your local changes to take effect when the same Python interpreter runs ``import flytekit``.

 Plugin Development
 ==================

-As discussed in the design component, Flytekit plugins currently live in this flytekit repo, but under a different top level folder ``plugins``.
+As discussed in the design component, Flytekit plugins currently live in this Flytekit repo, but under a different top level folder ``plugins``.
 In the future, this will be separated out into a different repo.
 These plugins follow a `microlib <https://medium.com/@jherreras/python-microlibs-5be9461ad979>`__ structure, which will persist even if we move repos. ::

     source ~/.virtualenvs/flytekit/bin/activate